robwatsongtr/luthor-lang/README.md

 An interpreted programming language in C++ with Lex Luthor-themed keywords.

-Features full pipeline: lexer, recursive descent parser, then a runner that runs an interpreter as a visitor.
+Featurea a lexer, recursive descent parser, symbol table, then a runner that runs an interpreter as a visitor dispatch.
+...all in a bit over 1k lines of code.

+Compact, readable, not over-engineered.

 > *The name is a pun on "lexer"*